Mochael/Should-I-Buy-A-House/README.md

 - Assumes property tax is stagnant over time and based on the value when you initially purchased the home.
 - This assumes that the rate of growth in rent prices is the same as the annual property value growth rate.
 - This also neglects maintanance costs for the house you buy
+- Capital gains tax on property sale includes writing off $250,000 in appreciation if single and $500,000 if married.

 The published app lives [here](https://share.streamlit.io/mochael/should-i-buy-a-house/main.py)